Ant Group: Expansion outside Asia

-Driven by the growing numbers of Chinese tourists around the world, Ant Group has sought to expand its services into Europe and the United States.
+Ant Group has expanded its services internationally, citing the growth of Chinese outbound tourism.
 In Europe, the company had tripled the number of merchants that are accepting the Alipay app, according to the firm's head of Europe division.
 Partnerships exist between Alipay and various European digital wallet apps, including ePassi (Finland), Vipps (Norway), MOMO (Spain), Pagaqui (Portugal) and Bluecode (Austria).

 On 14 February 2019, Ant Group acquired the British international money transfer services provider WorldFirst for $700 million.

 In March 2019, UK's Barclaycard expanded an agreement that enabled British retailers to accept the Alipay app in their stores.

 By September 2020, it was reported that U.S. authorities were considering restrictions on Ant Group's payment system, with the U.S. State Department recommending that Ant Group be added to the Entity List, but subsequently withdrew plans to sanction the company.

 Services

-It operates Alipay, the world's largest mobile and online payments platform as well as Yu’e Bao, formerly the world's largest money-market fund.
+It operates Alipay, the world's largest mobile and online payments platform as well as Yu'e Bao, formerly the world's largest money-market fund.
+Ant Financial and Alibaba announced a joint venture called Koubei with each company investing RMB 3 billion ($483.3 million).
+Both held 50% equity stakes in Koubei, which focuses on shopping and dining services, and the venture consolidated Alibaba's restaurant delivery business and Ant Financial's offline merchant services which include bending machines and healthcare retailer tools.
+Alipay, Alibaba's mobile payment tool also benefited from the joint venture which consolidated offline and online markets in China and competed directly with Meituan Dianping, a company in China's local e-commerce sector that is expanding when it comes to food delivery and merchant services.
 It also runs Zhima Credit, a third-party credit rating system.
 As of September 2017, Ant Group unveiled its facial recognition payment technology through its Alipay services.

 In September 2018, the company launched the Ant Group Technology brand for all of its technology products and services.